2000 Melding Work and High School via Cristo Rey

 A Gates official noted early on that the work-study component is especially valuable for Cristo Rey’s low-income students.
 Their “sense of confidence and efficacy” is striking, he observed.
 “They appreciate being treated as adults and given real responsibility.
 They also recognize they’re gaining valuable work experience and learning a lot of things they wouldn’t learn at school.”

-By 2015, 9,000 students attended the Cristo Rey network’s 30 schools in 19 states and D.C.
-They worked in more than 2,000 different partner businesses.
+By 2017, 9,000 students attended the Cristo Rey network’s 30 schools in 21 states plus D.C.
+They worked in 2,525 different partner businesses.
 Among the network’s graduates from the past five years, 90 percent have enrolled in college and persisted into their sophomore year—twice the rate of peers from the same socioeconomic background.

 - Andy Smarick and Kelly Robson Catholic School Renaissance: A Wise Giver’s Guide to Strengthening a National Asset (The Philanthropy Roundtable, 2015)